harnoorpreetsingh/userManager/README.md

 This project is a simple user management system built with React, Redux, JsonServer, and Tailwind CSS.
 It allows you to add, delete, and display users.
 The project also includes a loader component to indicate loading states and ensures that user IDs and emails are unique.

 **Note:** It won't work on live as data is fetched from the `db.json` file, stored locally that acts as an API of data.
-To run, follow the steps below.
+To run, clone this repo & run on your local machine.

 ## Features